Dtsikz/LuhnAlgorithm/README.md

-# LuhnAlgorithm
+# LuhnAlgorithmTDD
-Code to verify South African ID Number if it is valid or not valid.
+Code to verify South African ID Number if it is valid or not valid using TDD approach